- Courses

 Mentoring is available to support you during times of challenge in your ministry and/or discernment for work role changes.

 You may wish to visit Sarum before or during your sabbatical or study leave.
-We offer mentoring at any stage to support your planning, progress and review.
+Subject to availability, we offer mentoring to support your planning, progress and review, and/or help you develop a focused area of study.

 You can explore whether you want this to lead to credit-rated postgraduate study or to enrolment on one of our master’s degree programmes.
 Sarum College has experienced tutors in the fields of spiritual direction, spirituality, liturgy, ministry, leadership, doctrine and the Bible.

 If you have a particular date in mind, you can check availability online or contact a member of hospitality to enquire.
-Alternatively, if you are in the early stages of planning, contact us to explore the options for accommodation and accompaniment.
-View the facilities on our hospitality website
+Alternatively, if you wish to discuss then please contact Clair James cjames@sarum.ac.uk who will help you explore options.

 If you would like accompaniment, mention this and your email will be passed to the team.
-We will then contact you to coordinate your visit and suggest an accompanier.
-You can then discuss your visit directly and make arrangements for meeting times.
+We will then contact you to confirm whether or not we have the availability, and if so you can then discuss your visit directly and make arrangements for meeting times.

 How do cultural tropes, like those found in Black Mirror, help bridge the gap between what academic theology espouses and what the everyday Christian believes?
 In his research as a student on the MA in Theology, Imagination and Culture, Peter Butchers explored platonic philosophy, digital theology and eschatology, and pastoral practice around death and dying.